17 Outstanding Event Marketing Examples

 Appreciation events are any occasion companies take time to celebrate and be thankful for employees, customers, or both.
 These can involve small events spread out over time or large, yearly affairs like the one thrown in this example.

 Piktochart invites its employees to an all-expenses paid trip to the Maldives to participate in the Hopeful Awards.
 The Hopeful Awards represent both the company’s mission and its reward system, giving out points to employees who demonstrate leadership skills, positive attitudes, or any other desirable trait that contributes to the team’s success.
 The main idea here is that public recognition for achievement is always appreciated, even if tropical locations are outside of your resources.

 Wrapping Up: Event Marketing Example Takeaways

-Just to review the big picture, here are some of the common threads between these great event marketing examples that you can apply to your next gathering.
+Just to review the big picture, here are some common threads between these great event marketing examples that you can apply to your next gathering.

 - Throw an event based on your audience’s interests.
-No need to guess – with modern event software, data can be collected, analyzed, and assessed to help provide clues as to what event you should consider hosting for clients and prospects.
+No need to guess.
+With modern event marketing software, data can be collected, analyzed, and assessed to help provide clues as to what event you should consider hosting for clients and prospects.

 Now, go make something wonderful happen.